clintonjnelson/code_retreat/readme.md

-# Very simple JS project with unit tests
+# Simple JS project for use with coding retreat
-Just a basic project structure for future reference.

 Uses:
 * JavaScript
-* node
+* Node
 * Mocha
-* unitJS
+* Chai

 To use:
 * Clone this repo
 * In the project's directory, run npm install
-* (in Terminal) node index.js
+* To run index.js script: $ node index.js
-* (in Terminal) mocha test
+* To run tests: $ mocha test